Thursday, January 21, 2021

 A Prayer for My Daughter, on her Graduation Day

-Dear Lord, help.
-There's a cap and gown hanging in my younger daughter's room.
+A cap and gown hang in my younger daughter's room.

-This parenting journey has been the hardest, funniest, most terrifying, inspiring, holy mess…and there are a lot of parts I messed up that I wish I could do over.
-Please forgive me for the times I was exhausted and bitter and wanted to give up.
-Forgive me for yelling a lot.
-Forgive me for not paying attention.
-Forgive me for forgetting things.
+This parenting journey has been the hardest, funniest, most terrifying, inspiring, holy mess…and there are a lot of parts I messed up that I wish I could do again.

-I look back at it all, and could not be happier with this gift- 'my Christmas present' I like to call her, since I went to the hospital in labor with her on Christmas Day, and she was born 10 minutes after midnight.
+I look back at it all, and could not be happier with this gift of a daughter, 'my Christmas present' I like to call her, since I went to the hospital in labor with her on Christmas Day, and she was born 10 minutes after midnight.
 She is my pride and joy, my middle child.

 Friday, December 9, 2016